Last updated on July 11th, 2021

 - Launching new merchant support measures

-As such, Grab has started charging certain additional fees to help cover their costs:
+Consequently, Grab began charging the following additional fees to help cover their costs:

-Grab claims this fee helps to them improve their service and technology, to continue providing a good experience for you.
+Grab claims this fee helps them to improve their service and technology in order to continue providing a good customer experience.

 Minimum order fee

-One of GrabFood’s selling points was that there was no minimum order.
+When GrabFood was first launched, one of their selling points was that there was no minimum order.
 You could order a cup of bubble tea if you wanted to!

 However, this is no longer the case!

-Grab now charges a small order fee if your total order amount is less than $8.
+Grab now charges a small order fee whenever your total order amounts to less than $8.

-The small order fee that you pay will make up your delivery amount to $8.
+The small order fee that you pay will make your delivery amount to $8.

 Grab must have realised that the margins are really low when they had no minimum order.
-The commissions that they earn from these orders are really low.
+The commissions that they earn from extremely small orders are really low.

 Moreover, there could be extra costs incurred when they accept such a small order!